 People abuse it.
 And they can become addicted to it.
-They can get to the point where they feel they must have it to function even if the pain for which they were receiving it would otherwise be gone.
-Those who are in recovery or have struggled with addiction should usually not take OxyContin or other opioids.
+They can get to the point where they feel they must have it to function even if the pain they were receiving it would otherwise be gone.
+Those in recovery or who have struggled with addiction should usually not take OxyContin or other opioids.

 Those who abuse OxyContin have a high risk of overdose or death.
 They may take more after the initial high wears off but before 12 hours, significantly overloading their system.
 Worse yet, people develop tolerance within a short time, so they need more of it to experience the same sensations.
 OxyContin withdrawal symptoms come on more quickly and intensely with higher doses.